Stanford Chemicals offers Hyafactor Polyglutamic Acid Sodium Polyglutamate.

 Polyglutamic Acid Description

 Polyglutamic Acid (PGA) which exists frequently in nature in the form of sodium polyglutamate, is usually a sticky anionic amino acids polymer.
 Initially, it was found in a traditional food ‘natto’, which is also called γ-Polyglutamic acid (γ-PGA).
 The polymer is an isomorphism type of polypeptide biopolymers with glutamic acid as a structural unit and connected by amide bond.

-Since each of the structural unit of glutamic acid contains a plurality of hydrophilic groups, a large amount of hydrogen bonds can be formed inside or between the polymer chains, so PGA can effectively capture and retain moisture, enhance skin elasticity, and be regarded as a good natural moisturizing ingredient widely used in personal care products.
+Since each of the structural units of glutamic acid contains a plurality of hydrophilic groups, a large number of hydrogen bonds can be formed inside or between the polymer chains, so PGA can effectively capture and retain moisture, enhance skin elasticity, and be regarded as a good natural moisturizing ingredient widely used in personal care products.
 Our Hyafactor-PGA is produced by fermentation with a superior strain of Bacillus subtilis.
 Its INCI name is Sodium Polyglutamate.

 Efficacy of Polyglutamic Acid Powder

 Promote the Accumulation of NMFs

 * Emulsion, Mask, Concentrate, Essence, Cream, Cleanser;

 * Hair care products, etc.

 |Characters||White or off-white powder or grannies|